Noise and Hearing Loss: what to know at work

 The workplace is not the only cause of noise-induced hearing damage:

 Tips for safe music listening:

-- Listen at a volume where you can hear someone and communicate with at arms length without having to shout.
+- Listen at a volume where you can hear someone and communicate at arm’s length without having to shout.

-- Don’t listen at 100% volume on your device – these levels can cause damage after only 3 minutes (depending on the type of headphone you are using)3
+- Don’t listen at 100 per cent volume on your device – these levels can cause damage after only three minutes (depending on the type of headphone you are using)3

 - Limit the noise around you.

-- Use ear plugs at music venues / sporting events
+- Use earplugs at music venues or sporting events

 Other causes of Hearing Loss:4

 Studies have indicated that there is a link between exposure to hand-arm vibration and hearing loss.
 Workers who use equipment such as chainsaws that subject the worker to both hand-arm vibrations and to noise may be more likely to suffer from hearing loss.
 Other tools that may expose workers to both noise and hand-arm vibration include:

 - pneumatic and electrical rotary tools such as concrete breakers, grinders, sanders, and drills